gautamdayal/natural-selection/README.md

 ```
 Defining an instance of an Existor as `raindrop = Existor(0, 100, 10)`, we get the following population graph.\
 ![](resources/raindrop.png)

+The predicted population based on our equation was pretty close to the actual mean population.
+The reason for the oscillation is because even if there were more organisms than the equilibrium, that would cause the death-rate to be higher than the birth-rate, bringing the population back to equilibrium.

 # aggression <a name="aggression"></a>
 The second concept is the trait of aggression, and how it affects the population dynamic.
 In my code, I've simulated the classic game-theoretic _hawks and doves_ approach to the problem.
 Following is a short description of the algorithm.